esm7/obsidian-map-view/README.md

 ## Changelog

+### 2.0.4

+- Fixed an issue with cluster expansion not working.
+- Improved "copy URL" handling between different devices.
+- Added a clear button to the new query box.

 ### 2.0.3

 -   Fixed searched stopped working in some cases which are not the new Google Places (https://github.com/esm7/obsidian-map-view/issues/93).